ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 Don't try to "boil the ocean"

 <aside class="notes">
-There are a lot of opportunity, but don't let that impeed you from taking more immediate action.
-Better to take an Agile approach overall versus waterfall
+- There are a lot of opportunity, but don't let that impeed you from taking more immediate action.
+- Better to take an Agile approach overall versus waterfall
 </aside>

 <!--s-->
 ## Step 1: Scripts

 - Might already have them
-- Or look for areas of "toil" that could be improved
+- Or look for areas of toil that could be improved
   - Manual
   - Repetitve
   - Automatable